Mnlohani/ALL_ABOUT_MySQL/README.md

+# MySQL concepts
-# These are some of concepts related with MySQL covered with Udemy course "MYSQL for data Analytics and Business Intelligence"
+The Repo includes some of the concepts covered in Udemy course "MYSQL for data Analytics and Business Intelligence"